mein-lee/jekflix-template/pages/about.md

 # About Me

 Hello!
 My name is Mein Lee and I was born and raised in Malaysia.
-I currently pursue a Bachelor's in Data Science with an emphasis in Applied Math & Modelling, and a minor in Demography at the University of California, Berkeley (Cal).
+I currently pursue a Bachelor's degree in Data Science with an emphasis in Applied Math & Modelling, and a minor in Demography at the University of California, Berkeley (Cal).
 Following my graduation in Fall 2022, I plan to work in the entertaintment industry -- contributing my skills in data science, analytics, and machine learning!
 After that, who know's -- maybe I will enroll in a graduate program.
 The big question is: Is a Master's degree in Data Science worth it?
 Let me know what you think!

 I know a lot can change in the next few years of my life, but I truly enjoy learning and hope to never stop seeking new learning opportunities.